Published 2025

 States differ in estimated level of supply adequacy for various health occupations.
 Supply modeling is done at the state level where sufficient data are available, though for some smaller occupations the workforce projections are only reported at the national level.
 In the ACS and OEWS, some occupations do not have totals reported in every U.S. state.
 Occupations affected include chiropractors, podiatrists, radiation therapists, audiologists, and occupational therapy assistants.

-For occupations with sufficient state-level data, HWSM models movement of health care workers across states.
+For occupations with sufficient state-level data, HWSM models the movement of health care workers across states.
 This is accomplished in two steps.
-First, a logistic regression1 on 2018–2022 ACS data estimates the probability of migrating to another state for the under 50 population.
+First, a logistic regression1 on 2019–2023 ACS data estimates the probability of migrating to another state for the under 50 population.
 This regression is a function of age group, sex, race, the current state’s population, and a year indicator.
 Applying the prediction equation, HWSM calculates probabilities for each health care worker and compares probabilities to a random number generated on a uniform distribution to simulate moving to another state.
-Based on the destination state distribution observed in 2013-2022 ACS data for health care workers who changed their residence states, a new state is assigned to individuals who relocated.
-We used more years of ACS data to increase sample size for this distribution because the number of individuals observed moving into each state in the ACS is small.
+Based on the destination state distribution observed in 2014-2023 ACS data for health care workers who changed their residence states, a new state is assigned to individuals who relocated.
+The model uses more years of ACS data to increase sample size for this distribution because the number of individuals observed moving into each state in the ACS is small.

 Supply scenarios